 On March 13-14, 2015, Saint Anselm College and the New Hampshire Institute of Politics hosted the second biannual day-long academic symposium, The American Election 2014: Contexts and Consequences.
 This conference explored the dynamics of the 2014 elections, including trends at the national and state levels, their causes and consequences across the political spectrum, and the implications for the future of American politics, including a look forward to the 2016 elections.

-Papers explore a wide range of topics connected to the 2014 elections, such as in the areas of campaign and election strategies, foreign and domestic policy and the election, President Obama at the midterms, the role of faith, race, and gender in electoral politics, political party dynamics, and elections at the state level.
+Papers explored a wide range of topics connected to the 2014 elections, such as in the areas of campaign and election strategies, foreign and domestic policy and the election, President Obama at the midterms, the role of faith, race, and gender in electoral politics, political party dynamics, and elections at the state level.

-Selected papers presented at the conference serve as drafts of chapters in an edited volume.
+Selected papers presented at the conference served as drafts of chapters in an edited volume.
 The draft chapters will be submitted to Palgrave MacMillan as a follow-up to the American Election 2012 volume, appearing in print this May.

 About Saint Anselm College and the New Hampshire Institute of Politics:

 Saint Anselm College and its New Hampshire Institute of Politics has become a locus of presidential campaigning, serving as ground zero for New Hampshire's first-in-the nation primary, and hosting more election events than any other venue in America.